 Keep in mind, the more posts you can schedule ahead of time, the better!

 You don’t want your sales to suffer from this chaos.
 To really make your holiday social media strategy work, schedule your Facebook posts, your Twitter updates, and even your Instagram posts if you can.
-Grant you, you’ll have to use a third-party app to schedule on Instagram, but thanks to Facebook’s Creator Studio, it’s never been easier to schedule both Facebook and Instagram posts on all of your Facebook and Instagram business profiles.
+You once needed to have to use a third-party app to schedule on Instagram, but thanks to Facebook’s Creator Studio, it’s never been easier to schedule both Facebook and Instagram posts on all of your Facebook and Instagram business profiles.

 Schedule as many things as you can as soon as possible so that it’s one less thing you have to worry about.

 Take notes on everything that is happening on your social pages as well.
 Everything you learn this year on your own profiles can help you plan for the following holiday season.